angrybacon/doomsday-wiki/markdown/articles/2018/02/03/doomsday-by-numbers.md

 We decided upon a system of defining archetypes by what elements we as a deck actually cared about in terms of interaction.
-We decided to use the following catergories to list archetypes by:
+We decided to use the following categories to list archetypes by:

-- Chalice - Decks that utitlize permanent, usually artifact based hate such as Chalice of the Void or Thorn of Amethyst
+- Chalice - Decks that utilize permanent, usually artifact based hate such as Chalice of the Void or Thorn of Amethyst
 - Counterspells - Decks that utilise reactive countermagic such as Force of Will or Daze
 - Discard - Decks that utilise proactive hand disruption such as Thoughtseize or Hymn to Tourach
-- Hatebears - Decks that usitilise creature based disruption such as Thalia, Guardian of Thraben or Eidolon of the Great Revel
+- Hatebears - Decks that utilise creature based disruption such as Thalia, Guardian of Thraben or Eidolon of the Great Revel
 - Speed - Decks that just try and kill you quickly